Eradicating single use

 All of our live projects can be found on our website, we are working on a number of projects yet to appear so watch this space!

-We are always interested in talking to potential investors, particularly those who can bring relevant knowledge and experience.
+However, we are always interested in talking to potential investors, particularly those who can bring relevant knowledge and experience.

 There is a growing global awareness of the waste crisis; governments across the globe are under pressure to take action.